Carglglz/upydev/README.md

 Other tools are:

-'webrepl_cli.py'  for the file transfer protocol
+'webrepl_cli.py'  for the file transfer protocol (from the WebREPL repo of micropython)

 'esptool.py' to flash the firmware into esp boards

 'mpy-cross'  to compile .py scripts into .mpy files.

+***Keep in mind that this project is in ALPHA state, sometimes, some commands may not work/return anything***

 ### Getting Started